BLACK COALITION FOR AIDS PREVENTION

 We are seeking an individual with the following qualifications:

-Please note we are specifically seeking candidates from Toronto’s ACB gbMSM community who bring lived and/or employment experience in relation to working with the ACB gbMSM community.
+This is a Bargaining Unit position reporting to the Director of Support.
+The position is subject to a 4 month probationary period and a police reference check.
+We thank all applicants; however only those selected for interviews will be contacted.
 We also strongly encourage applicants who are living with HIV to consider applying for this role.
-While the role is currently virtual, there will be an in-person requirement upon return to the agency (depending on COVID- 19) in Toronto.
-Notice will be provided ahead of returning to in-person work and it will be expected that the Care Coordinator has capacity and ability to attend to their employment in-person in downtown Toronto.
+While the role is currently virtual, there will be an in-person requirement upon return to the agency (depending on COVID-19) in Toronto.
+Notice will be provided ahead of returning to in-person work and it will be expected that the Coordinator has capacity and ability to attend to their employment in-person in downtown Toronto.

-Please forward resume to: Muhaari A., 20 Victoria St., 4th floor
+Please forward resume to: Eno Akan-Essien, 20 Victoria St., 4th floor